pooja2012/CodeComplexity/README.md

 # CodeComplexity
-Here we are taking  8 git repositores and calculatign their code complexities .
+Here we are taking  8 git repositores and calculating the complexities of each repositores.